khayama/software/adding-ipv6-ubuntu-systems.md

 	    address 2607:f0d0:2001:0000:0000:0000:0000:0010</br>
 	    netmask 64</br>
 		gateway 2607:f0d0:2001:0000:0000:0000:0000:0001</br>
-  The first line defines the interface on which the system uses IPv6. </br>
+  The first line defines the interface on which the system uses IPv6.</br>
   The second line loads the module for IPv6.<br/>
   The third line identifies the IPv6 address.<br/>
   The fourth line defines the netmask for the IPv6 subnet.<br/>
   The fifth line defines the default gateway for the IPv6 subnet.

-2. Restart networking:
+2. Restart networking with the following command:

 	'/etc/init.d/networking restart'